Common College Accommodations for Dyslexia

 Conclusion

-A FREE resource to help you navigate the accommodations request process.
-Take the mystery out of it and get clear on what you need.
+To help you navigate the accommodations request process, here is a FREE resource for you.
+Take the mystery and confusion out of the accommodations request process and get clear on what you need.